Jonathan D. Wolf

 - Environmental Law

-Jonathan currently teaches as an adjunct professor in the Lawyering program at Mitchell Hamline School of Law.
+Jonathan is a former adjunct professor in the Lawyering program at Mitchell Hamline School of Law where he taught for three years.

 Jonathan clerked with Kelley, Wolter & Scott, P.A. in Minneapolis, and also spent several years writing legal articles as an attorney writer for Findlaw.com in Eagan.